SileNce5k/discord_bot/README.md

 # discord_bot

+A modular discord bot written in javascript, using the discord.js library.

-My second attempt at making a discord bot in javascript
+This is my second attempt at making a discord bot.
-Probably very bad

-## very buggy